Tylerbryy/Project-Jarvis/README.md

 - Autonomously create simple apps on command
 - Added the abilty to listen to the keyword Jarvis then use Jarvis (can be ran on startup)

+### Version 3:

+- Improved the Weather Functionality
+- Implemented Face Detection upon Bootup to personalize user experience
+- Integrated a Mood Detection Feature for more personalized interactions.
+Jarvis now listens for keywords such as "mood" and "feeling" to provide relevant responses based on the user's emotional state.

 If you have any ideas on some cool stuff to add i would love the feedback!